NikoHOME/tf2-trade-tool/README.md

 ## deal formating

 - [keys] - ammount of keys the client will give, can be negative
-- [metal] - ammount of metal the client will five, can be negative, **represented with refined metal fractions e.g. 12.33**
+- [metal] - ammount of metal the client will give, can be negative, **represented with refined metal fractions e.g. 12.33 = 12 refined + 1 reclaimed**
 - [my_items] - list of your items with market names seperated by a space, **multiple words in an item name are seperated by an undersoce e.g. The_Jag**
 - [:] - own item and client item seperator
 - [client_items] - the same as above